The Aquarist of the Year

 How to Nominate

-MASNA members can post their nominations below for the 2016 Aquarist of the Year.
-Entries will be tallied and the winner will be selected by a panel of previous recipients.
-MASNA members may nominate up to three individuals for this award.
+MASNA members can post their nominations below for the 2021 MASNA Award & MASNA Aquarist of the Year.
+Nominations will be compiled and the winner will be selected by a panel of previous MASNA Award & Aquarist of the Year recipients.
+MASNA members may nominate up to three individuals for both awards.